linkln33/jobmate2/JobMate_Whitepaper.md

 ### 1.3 Target Audience

-JobMate serves two primary user groups:

-**Customers**:
+JobMate serves users through a unified platform model where individuals can participate in multiple roles:

+**Primary User Base**:
-- Homeowners and renters seeking maintenance and repair services
+- Homeowners and renters seeking and/or providing maintenance services
-- Small business owners requiring facility maintenance
+- Small business owners both requiring and offering facility maintenance
-- Property managers overseeing multiple locations
+- Property managers overseeing locations and connecting with service providers
-- Time-constrained professionals willing to pay for convenience and quality
+- Time-constrained professionals seeking services and skilled individuals offering expertise

-**Specialists**:
 - Licensed tradespeople (plumbers, electricians, HVAC technicians)
 - Skilled handymen and maintenance professionals
 - Independent contractors seeking flexible work opportunities
 - Service businesses looking to expand their client base

+**User Roles**:
+All users access the platform through a single unified account that can operate in different modes:
+- **Customer mode**: When users need services performed
+- **Specialist mode**: When users offer their skills and services

+This unified approach eliminates traditional platform barriers and enables users to seamlessly transition between requesting and providing services based on their needs and capabilities.

 ## 2. The JobMate Platform